1997 Mercedes-Benz S600 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1997 Mercedes-Benz S600
+A guide to repairs, service, and maintenance costs for your 1997 Mercedes-Benz S600

 The brakes may begin to squeak at about the 50 percent wear point.
 This is due to the size and material used for the brake pads and rotors.
 The brake rotor surfaces become uneven, causing a lip to form at the outer edge.
 This will generally require replacement of the rotors when the pads are worn (pad life varies depending on driving style and terrain).

 A vibration felt through the center floor of the vehicle can be caused by cracked and/or shredded driveshaft flex discs, resulting in excessive driveshaft movement.
 If not repaired, damage to the driveshaft center support bearing, transmission, or differential can occur.

 1997 Mercedes-Benz S600 QuestionsHow can I manually open the closed exterior mirrors?
 Are the mirrors powered by remote or a fuse?
 (1 answer)

 The heater ac just blows on low speed.
 Thanks